 - Communicate the additional external assurance work that has taken place to respond to the concerns raised during consultation and the outcome of this activity.
 This should include consideration of alternative options that have been put forward by respondents during the consultation.

 - Engage with local people and communities in relation to this additional information to ensure their views are understood and can be fully taken into account when any decisions are being made.

 In June 2019, an Independent Review Panel published its findings on aspects of NHS Lanarkshire's consultation on the Monklands Replacement/Refurbishment Programme.

-In response to the recommendations from both the Independent Review Panel and our assessment, NHS Lanarkshire is currently undertaking further engagement, including option appraisal on the most suitable location for the most suitable Monklands Replacement Project.
+In response to the recommendations from both the Independent Review Panel and our assessment, NHS Lanarkshire undertook further engagement, including option appraisal on the most suitable location for the most suitable Monklands Replacement Project.